decred/politeia/politeiawww/cmd/piwww/README.md

 ### Voting on a proposal - piwww

-You can also vote on proposals using `piww`, but it only works on testnet and you have to be running your dcrwallet locally using the default port.
-If you are doing these things, then you can use the `inventory`, `vote`, and `tally` commands.
+You can also vote on proposals using the `piww` command `voteballot`.
+This casts a ballot of votes.
+This will only work on testnet and if you are running your dcrwallet locally using the default port.

-`inventory` will fetch all of the active proposal votes and print the details for the proposal votes in which you have eligible tickets.

-    $ piwww inventory
-    Token: ee42e2e231c02b3d202de9f5df7b2d361a5ab078f675a8823e3db73afb799899
-      Proposal        : This is the proposal title Eligible tickets: 3
-      Start block     : 30938
-      End block       : 32954
-      Mask            : 3
-      Vote Option:
-        ID                   : no
-        Description          : Don't approve proposal
-        Bits                 : 1
-      Vote Option:
-        ID                   : yes
-        Description          : Approve proposal
-        Bits                 : 2
-        To choose this option: politeiawwwcli vote ee42e2e231c02b3d202de9f5df7b2d361a5ab078f675a8823e3db73afb799899 yes

-`vote` will cast votes using your eligible tickets.
-You'll be asked to enter your wallet password.

-    $ piwww vote ee42e2e231c02b3d202de9f5df7b2d361a5ab078f675a8823e3db73afb799899 yes
-    Enter the private passphrase of your wallet:
-    Votes succeeded: 3
-    Votes failed   : 0

-`tally` will return the current voting resuts the for passed in proposal.

-    $ piwww tally ee42e2e231c02b3d202de9f5df7b2d361a5ab078f675a8823e3db73afb799899
+    $ piwww voteballot [token] [voteID]
-    Vote Option:
-      ID                   : no
-      Description          : Don't approve proposal
-      Bits                 : 1
-      Votes received       : 0
-      Percentage           : 0%
-    Vote Option:
-      ID                   : yes
-      Description          : Approve proposal
-      Bits                 : 2
-      Votes received       : 3
-      Percentage           : 100%